Pineapple Carrot Sheet Cake

-Moist and tender pineapple carrot cake is flavored with the perfect blend of warm spices then topped with a creamy and tangy homemade cream cheese icing.
+Moist and tender pineapple carrot sheet cake is flavored with the perfect blend of warm spices and topped with a luscious homemade cream cheese icing.

 The origins of carrot cake